UNCLASSIFIED (U)

 9 FAM 203.5-1 (U) INTRODUCTION to V92 Follow to Join Asylees

 a.
 (U) Definition of an Asylee: An asylee is a noncitizen in the United States who is found to be unable or unwilling to return to their country of nationality, or to seek the protection of that country because of persecution or a well-founded fear of persecution.
-Persecution or the fear thereof must be based on the individual's race, religion, nationality, membership in a particular social group, or political opinion.
+Persecution or the fear of must be based on the individual's race, religion, nationality, membership in a particular social group, or political opinion.
 Persons who have ordered, incited, assisted, or otherwise participated in the persecution of others are excluded from the refugee definition.
 For persons with no nationality, the country of nationality is the country in which they last habitually resided.
 Asylees are eligible to adjust to LPR status after one year of continuous presence in the United States.

 b.
 (U) Applying for Asylum: